zevv/npeg/README.md

 # NPeg

-NPeg is an early stage pure Nim pattern-matching library, highly inspired by Lua's LPeg library.
+NPeg is an early stage pure Nim pattern-matching library.

+The NPeg library is an implementation of Parsing Expression Grammars for the Lua language.
+Unlike other PEG implementations, which aim at parsing, NPeg aims at pattern matching.
+Therefore, it turns PEG inside out: while PEGs define grammars using pattern expressions as an auxiliary construction, in NPeg the main construction is the pattern, and grammars are only a particular way to create patterns.

 ## Status